The Story of Israel

 As we have seen, the Bible doesn’t give the age of the earth or how long God took to complete creation.
 The crucial difference between Darwinian evolution and Christian doctrine is not the length of time but that God directed the process with a purpose in mind; there was an intelligent design behind the process.
 Darwin proposed that all life developed by “natural” selection without the intervention of God.
 In contrast, Genesis teaches that human beings are not the result of a long chain of biological accidents.
 Our lives have meaning and purpose because God created us in His image.
 If we keep this distinction in mind, it does not matter how long the process of creation took.
 We can recognize the six days of Genesis 1 as poetic imagery and remain faithful to scriptural truth that God is the creative source of everything which exists.

 Some sincere, well-intentioned Christians promote the idea of “Creation Science” in an attempt to prove that the earth was created only a few thousand years ago.
 Unfortunately, the arguments they propose are not based on science with evidence and verifiable testing but mere speculation.
 One of the major arguments of Creation Science is that the Genesis flood caused the various geological strata, fossilization of life forms, and extinction of the dinosaurs in a few weeks rather than millions of years (Henry Morris, The Genesis Flood, 1961).
-They argue that dating rocks by measuring radioactive decay is inaccurate, as decay rates were altered and distorted by the Flood, but they offer no evidence for this.
-Radioactive analysis of moon rocks confirms findings on earth, causing critics of this idea to ask if the flood also covered the moon.
+They argue that the standard scientific method of dating rocks by measuring radioactive decay is inaccurate, as decay rates were altered and distorted by the Flood, but they offer no evidence for this.
+Radioactive analysis of moon rocks confirms findings on earth as to its age, causing critics of this idea to ask if the flood also covered the moon.

 Creation Science supposes, again without evidence, that the speed of light traveling from distant stars billions of light years away has changed as well, or that God created the light waves in transit: “The seeming age of the stars is an illusion.
 Either the constancy of the speed of light is an illusion or the size of the universe is an illusion” (North, The Dominion Covenant: Genesis 1987).
 “One suggestion is that the speed of light has been slowing consistently over the last 300 years, which extrapolates to a speed 500 billion times faster 6000 years ago.
 If this is true, light from a 5 billion light-year star (assuming the distances actually are that great) would have reached us in 3 days” (Creation Research website: www.icr.org/articles/view/214/245).
 However, they offer no evidence or experimental research to support this astounding “suggestion.”
 Denying the reality, constancy, and measurability of the observable universe undermines the very foundation of science, and the reliability of the laws of nature God created.